awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-patchbaseline-rulegroup.md

-# Amazon EC2 Systems Manager PatchBaseline RuleGroup<a name="aws-properties-ssm-patchbaseline-rulegroup"></a>
+# AWS Systems Manager PatchBaseline RuleGroup<a name="aws-properties-ssm-patchbaseline-rulegroup"></a>

-<a name="aws-properties-ssm-patchbaseline-rulegroup-description"></a>The `RuleGroup` property type specifies a set of rules that define the approval rules for an Amazon EC2 Systems Manager patch baseline\.
+<a name="aws-properties-ssm-patchbaseline-rulegroup-description"></a>The `RuleGroup` property type specifies a set of rules that define the approval rules for a AWS Systems Manager patch baseline\.

 <a name="aws-properties-ssm-patchbaseline-rulegroup-inheritance"></a> `RuleGroup` is the property type for the `ApprovalRules` property of the [AWS::SSM::PatchBaseline](aws-resource-ssm-patchbaseline.md) resource\.